Darian Durant: 2011

-The 2011 campaign was a let down year not only for Durant but also for the Roughriders as a whole.
+Prior to the 2011 campaign, Miller stepped down as head coach to focus on his administrative duties.
+He hired Greg Marshall to be the head coach, and Berry was retained as offensive coordinator.
+Crandell joined Edmonton's coaching staff as offensive coordinator.
+The season was a let down year not only for Durant but also for the Roughriders as a whole.
 The Riders stumbled out of the gate losing seven of their first eight games.
+Marshall and Berry were fired after the team's eighth game, and Miller returned to the sidelines.
 Durant's production fell significantly through the course of the season.
 Near the end of the season Durant was playing with a broken bone in his foot, which ultimately led to him missing the last two games of the regular season.
 The Riders would finish the year with only 5 wins and 13 losses, placing them in last place in the league.
-Despite the reduced production in 2011 on April 27, 2012, the Riders extended his contract through the 2014 CFL season.
+Despite the reduced production in 2011, on April 27, 2012, the Riders extended his contract through the 2014 CFL season.